-Foot pain can seriously disrupt the quality of life for anyone, regardless of fitness levels.
-Today, Dr. Taylor Levick reveals the most common reasons foot pain develops and what to do to keep it from breaking your stride.
+Foot pain can seriously disrupt anyone’s quality of life, regardless of fitness levels.
+Today, Taylor Levick, DC, reveals the most common reasons foot pain develops and what to you can do to keep it from breaking your stride.

 When it comes to foot pain, visiting your doctor can help you rule out more serious injuries such as fractures.
 But when the source of pain isn’t straightforward, the common advice given is to “take some time to rest.”
 Unfortunately, this advice isn’t always helpful or practical, especially if your job requires you to be on your feet.

 Here we address some of the most common underlying causes of foot pain.
 While we won’t be discussing specific diagnoses, such as plantar fasciitis or Achilles tendonitis, there is often a significant overlap in what causes a lot of these conditions to occur.

 How Foot Pain Develops